sachamasry/soma/README.md

 ## To do

 - Document background research and references
-- Exercise 16.1: Write a program that reads a file, breaks each line into words, strips whitespace and punctuation from the words, and converts them to lowercase
 - Exercise 16.2: Go to Project Gutenberg (gutenberg.net) and download your favorite out-ofcopyright book in plain text format.
 Modify your program from the previous exercise to read the book you downloaded, skip over the header